• Home

 Your child will love being with you, but they might not love not speaking while you tiptoe around a museum.
 Depending on their age, let them help decide what to do and what to see on the trip.
 We love the Big Red Bus tours and take one in every city we visit, something our kids love and it might be our youngest son’s favorite thing.
 And who knows, that walk from place to place could be the best thing about their day.

-*kid = human child, not baby goat
+*kid = human child, not baby goatfeet in the water

 2. Plan your trip